Exercises to Be Cautious Of Post Rehab Exercise Programs

 Published: 02/19/2018

 If you have had an injury, you may not know how to proceed with post-injury exercise.
 It is crucial that you consult with someone who knows how do transition you from injury recovery to the gym with a program that is going to help you and not cause further harm.
-The ultimate goal is to achieve physical fitness, continued recovery without further or continued harm through carefully developed, customized personal training.
+Most personal trainers do not have the training in this area.
+The ultimate goal is to achieve physical fitness, continued recovery without further or continued harm through carefully developed, customized and specialized personal training.

 Exercises to Consider Avoiding

-Here are the contraindicated exercises that I removed from his program and my explanation of why.
+Here are the contraindicated exercises that I removed from my client's program and my explanation of why.

 The Pec Dec Machine is high risk for those with shoulder problems since many machines take the joint to an extreme range of external rotation and horizontal abduction, placing the joint in a vulnerable position.